cwwang1979/ETMIL-SL-SMFA/README.md

 #### Training

-Run this code in the terminal to training N fold:
+Run this code in the terminal to train E-fold:
 ```
 for((FOLD=0;FOLD<N;FOLD++)); do python train.py --stage='train' --config='Config/TMIL.yaml' --gpus=0 --fold $FOLD ; done
 ```

-Run this code in the terminal to training one single fold:
+Run this code in the terminal to train one single fold:
 ```
 python train.py --stage='train' --config='Config/TMIL.yaml' --gpus=0 --fold=0
 ```

 ## License
-This Python source code is released under a creative commons license, which allows for personal and research use only.
+This Python source code is released under a Creative Commons license, which allows for personal and research use only.
 For a commercial license please contact Prof Ching-Wei Wang.
 You can view a license summary here:
 http://creativecommons.org/licenses/by-nc/4.0/